 For the foreseeable future, the popular Disney Dining Plan has been suspended.
 This came as a surprise since so many guests use the pre-paid dining plan when going to Disney World.

 The decision to get rid of the dining plan is a consequence of limiting capacity in the restaurants and in the parks.
-Disney cannot guarantee guests will be able to use up all their purchased dining points if some restaurants are closed while others will be full.
-For that reason they decided to temporarily suspend the meal plans.
+Disney cannot guarantee guests will be able to use up all their purchased dining points if some restaurants are closed and others are hard to get reservations to due to the lack of staff.
+For those reasons, they decided to temporarily suspend the meal plans.

-All guests who purchased the Disney Dining Plan for upcoming trips are getting refunded.
-At this point we still don’t know when the Disney Dining Plan is coming back, but it appears that it won’t be until later in 2021.
+Disney has confirmed that the Disney Dining Plan is coming back, but it appears that it won’t be until later in 2022.

 Menus May Vary